codio/site/source/docs/teacher/classes/assign-project.html.md

 ---

-You can assign a project to your class.
-To do so, follow the steps below.
+You can assign individual projects as well as adding Courses to your class(es).

+To add an individual project, follow the steps below.
 (Note: to learn how to create projects, jump to [Creating Projects](/docs/project/creating))

 1. From the **Classes** area, click on your class to open it.
 <img alt="authtoken" src="/img/docs/manage_classes/year_10_class.png" class="simple"/>